Ivan_

 "If you want to learn something, teach it."

-The Saturday Program was founded in 1968 by Cooper undergraduates with the mission of bringing high school students suffering from deficient art curricula into a college environment and allot them a full day for intensive and thorough development of basic artistic techniques and thinking.
+The Saturday Program was founded in 1968 by Cooper undergraduates with the mission of alloting high school students suffering from deficient art curricula the opportunity to step into a college environment for a full day of intensive and thorough development of basic artistic techniques and thinking.

-The seven classes: drawing, painting, sculpture, graphics, sound composition, architecture, and portfolio preparation (for seniors only), are led by undergraduates who are put in charge of everything from lesson plans to ordering materials.
+The seven classes: drawing, painting, sculpture, graphics, sound composition, architecture, and portfolio preparation (for seniors only) are led by current students who are put in charge of everything from lesson plans to ordering materials.

 The peer-to-peer relationship makes for a stronger bond between teacher and pupil.
 I owe a great portion of my own thought process to the years I spent teaching.